-Following three campaigns of auger drilling, the Company has identified numerous surface gold anomalies in various stratigraphic positions across the greenstone belt.
-Metal Hawk will commence testing these surface gold anomalies, and other geochemical and structural targets with closer spaced aircore drilling in Q3 2021.
+Following extensive geochemical auger surveys on the project in 2020-2021, the Company identified numerous surface gold anomalies in various stratigraphic positions across the greenstone belt.
+Metal Hawk completed a program of aircore drilling designed to test these surface gold anomalies and other geochemical and structural gold targets.
+Best results are shown in Table 3.